nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 ## Single-page applications
 Once the design systems are out, I'll release the next major piece: single-page applications.
 These sit right in the middle of design and engineering and want Nue to take these artforms to their absolute peak.
 Three key methods:

-1. Architecture is based on **MVC** (model, view, controller) which creates the much needed separation of concerns.
+1. Architecture is based on **MVC** (model, view, controller) which creates the much-needed separation of concerns.
 JS engineers work on pure business logic.
 UI developers craft the experience.
 Everyone stays in their zone of expertise.

 2. The design system is clearly separated.
 Change the look and feel of the website from Mies to Muriel, and the SPA will follow.
 Form follows function.